Bangsaen Street Circuit

-The Bangsaen Street Circuit is a 3.700 km motorsport circuit in Bang Saen, Chonburi.
+The Bangsaen Street Circuit is a 3.700 km motorsport circuit in Bang Saen, Chonburi, Thailand.
 The circuit was opened in 2007 and it hosts Speed Festival once a year.
 Before hosting international events in 2017, the circuit was redeveloped by Apex Circuit Design.

 Lap records

-The official fastest race lap records at the Bangsaen Street Circuit are listed as:
+As of July 2025, the fastest official race lap records at the Bangsaen Street Circuit are listed as: